oherik/Waft/docs/Developer Documentation.md

 ### 2.5 Persistent data storage

 The only data that is stored persistently is the flags.
-These are stored on the server, which can be manipulated via a RESTful API.
+These are stored at mongolabs, which can be manipulated via a RESTful API.
 The flags are stored in a MongoDB document database.
 There are no relations.
 Here is what a flag looks like, in JSON format:

         {
             "_id": "562e3bcfed6c36266108b763",